VolosuninEgor/VolosuninEgor/README.md

 Hi, I'm Egor.
 I study computer science and mathematics.
-Currently, in addition to school, I study at the University of the Open Source Society, or OSSU for short.
+Currently, in addition to studying at school, I study independently from books and materials from the Internet.

 People who serve as an example for me:
 GeoHot, LanaLob, Katardios, Eliezer Yudkowsky, Linus Torvalds and others